Deterministic Data Masking

 Voracity

-Get data masking plus test data management within a total data lifecycle management platform that consolidates big data discovery, integration, migration, governance, and analytics.
-In addition to FieldShield, Voracity includes IRI RowGen so you can also create smart test data from scratch for DB/ETL prototyping, PII fabrication, and application stress-testing.
+Get all three IRI 'shield' products inside, plus test data management, within a total data lifecycle management platform that consolidates big data discovery, integration, migration, governance, and analytics.
+In addition to FieldShield, CellShield EE and DarkShield, Voracity includes IRI RowGen so you can also create (and mask) DB subsets, or smart test data from scratch for DB/ETL prototyping, PII fabrication, and application stress-testing.

 Resources